 - Gather the necessary documentation.
 Prior to the assessment check the Data Protection Requirements and make any necessary changes to meet the criteria and assess whether there are any gaps.
 Make sure you can provide your third-party assessor with documentation supporting your work and controls.
-If chosen as your assessor, Grant Thornton can identify areas for improvement as well as weaknesses in your current practice to avoid compliance issues.

 - What is the Microsoft data classification for the information you hold (Personal, Confidential or both)?